Rebates for Residential EV Chargers in Massachusetts

 Reading Municipal Light Department - MA

-Reading Municipal Light Department - MA has a rebate program that covers residential EV chargers.
-The program is called "Reading EV Chargers."
+Reading Municipal Light Department - MA has a program called "Reading EV Chargers" that offers rebates for EV Chargers installed in residences.

 The Reading EV Chargers program offers a rebate of $750 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.